Skip to Content Top

 • AV® Preeminent™ Rating by Martindale-Hubbell®

 If you believe that you have been a victim of workplace discrimination due to your disabilities, you can contact Schwartz Perry & Heller LLP.
-Our New York disability discrimination attorneys can help you file a claim to protect your rights.
+Our New York disability discrimination lawyers can help you file a claim to protect your rights.

 What is the Americans With Disabilities Act?